nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Implementing Secrets Providers

 A plugin can define and register additional providers (sources) for [Secrets](../models/extras/secret.md), allowing Nautobot to retrieve secret values from additional systems or data sources.
-For a simple (insecure!) example, we could define a "constant" provider that simply stores a constant value in Nautobot itself and returns this value on demand.
+For a simple (insecure!) example, we could define a "constant-value" provider that simply stores a constant value in Nautobot itself and returns this value on demand.

 !!! warning
     This is an intentionally simplistic example and should not be used in practice!
 Sensitive secret data should never be stored directly in Nautobot's database itself.